Page Contents

 - On the date of possession and restoration, they require the owner to call the Sheriff’s Office at a specified time.

-- When the Sheriff arrives they enter the home to ensure the occupants moved out.
+- When the Sheriff arrives, they enter the home to ensure the occupants have moved out.

-- The owner, successor trustee changes the locks and ensures the home is secure.
+- The owner, the successor trustee, changes the locks and ensures the home is secure.

-- Sheriff posts a Notice of No Trespassing on the property.
+- The sheriff posts a Notice of No Trespassing on the property.

 This summary does not represent all situations when a family member lives in an inherited house.